tctree333/YourMomBot/README.md

 ## Up and Running

-Add `Your Mum` to your discord channel!
+Add `Your Mom` to your discord channel!

 Click here :point_down: